 In areas where the cable is suspended over the seafloor, there is a greater chance of fishing gear snags and entanglements.
-To minimize cable suspensions, Special Condition 6 requires TE SubCom to prepare and implement a Cable Slack Management Plan.
+To minimize cable suspensions, Special Condition 6 requires TE SubCom to submit a "Cable Slack Management Plan" to the Executive Director for review and approval.
 The Plan will describe the steps TE SubCom will take during cable installation to identify and eliminate, where feasible, segments of cable that are suspended above the seafloor.

-To make sure that the cable remains buried, Special Condition 11 requires that five years after initial cable installation the applicant shall survey the cable route; thereafter, following any event that has the potential to affect the cables, the applicant shall survey those potentially affected portions of the cable route from the mean high tide line to the seaward limit of the territorial waters of the State of California.
-The purpose of this survey will be to verify that the cables have remained buried consistent with the as-built cable burial plan required by Special Condition 8.
+To make sure that buried cable remains buried, Special Condition 11 requires TE SubCom to conduct a cable burial survey five years after the cable is installed.
+The survey shall be conducted by a remotely operated vehicle ("ROV") equipped with video and still cameras.
+If the survey indicates no significant change to the burial status of the cable, then the Permittee will conduct a subsequent survey only if an "event" occurs that could result in the cable becoming unburied.
 An "event" is defined as an incident or activity (such as a gear snag), the circumstances of which indicate the likelihood that previously buried cable has become unburied; an act of God, such as a severe earthquake in the vicinity of the cables that could cause deformation of the sea floor or underwater landslides; or any other significant event that could cause excessive ocean floor scouring.
-The survey shall be conducted with a remotely operated vehicle (ROV) equipped with video and still cameras and by a third party approved by the Executive Director.
-Within 30 days of survey completion, the applicant shall submit to the Executive Director a report describing the results of the survey.
 If the survey indicates that there has been significant change to the burial status of the cable, TE SubCom shall submit to the Executive Director a plan to re-bury those cable segments.

-To address potential impacts during cable repairs or cable re-burial, Special Condition 23 requires TE SubCom to provide notice of such proposed repair or re-burial to the Executive Director and in a US Coast Guard Notice to Mariners 15 days prior to any cable repair or maintenance activity, or as soon as possible for any emergency repairs.
+To address potential impacts during cable repairs or cable re-burial, Special Condition 25 requires TE SubCom to provide notice of such proposed repair or re-burial to the Executive Director and in a US Coast Guard Notice to Mariners 15 days prior to any cable repair or maintenance activity, or as soon as possible for any emergency repairs.
 In addition, within 90 days of either taking a cable out of service or after the expiration or termination of TE SubCom's lease agreement with the City, Special Condition 12 requires TE SubCom to apply for an amendment to this permit to remove the cables from the seafloor.

-In order to ensure compliance with these and other conditions, Special Condition 1 requires TE SubCom to post a performance bond in the amount of \$500,000 to cover its cable operations in State and federal waters out to the 1,200-meter water depth
+In order to ensure compliance with these and other conditions, Special Condition 1 requires TE SubCom to post a performance bond in the amount of \$500,000 to cover its cable operations in State and federal waters out to the 1,800-meter water depth

-With implementation of Special Conditions 1, 5, 6, 7, 8, 9, 10, 11, 12, 22, and 23 the Commission finds that project-related impacts to commercial and recreational fishermen will be minimized, and the proposed project is consistent with Section 30234.5 of the Coastal Act.
+With implementation of these measures, the Commission finds that project-related impacts to commercial and recreational fishermen will be minimized and the proposed project is consistent with Section 30234.5 of the Coastal Act.